nmajidpour/angular-todo-app/README.md

-Implementing the fundamental concepts of Angular
+Implementing sample code for task management application in Angular